 GI infections are often caused by ingesting food or fluid that has been contaminated by bacteria, viruses, or more rarely, parasites.
 Examples of contaminated sources include raw or undercooked eggs, poultry or beef, unpasteurized milk and untreated water from lakes, streams, and occasionally from community water supplies.

 If a person has a GI infection caused by a less common bacterium, parasite or virus not included in the PCR pathogen panel, it will not be detected.
 Additional tests, such as a stool culture or additional stool pathogen testing may be required to help establish a diagnosis.

 How is the sample collected for testing?

-Puget Sound Gastroenterology will provide you with a sample collection kit and detailed instructions on how to collect a sample for testing.
+Gastro Health will provide you with a sample collection kit and detailed instructions on how to collect a sample for testing.
 The stool sample should not be contaminated with urine or water.
 Once it has been collected, the stool should be taken to your provider’s office as soon as possible.
 If your provider ordered multiple tests, they may need to be delivered to other laboratories.
 You will receive instructions on how to collect those samples and where to deliver at your appointment.

 Is any test preparation needed to ensure the quality of the sample?

 What does the test result mean?

 Results are typically interpreted in conjunction with a person’s signs and symptoms, medical history, and travel history.

 A positive result means that the microbe detected and identified is likely causing the signs and symptoms.
 If more than one result is positive, the person may be infected with more than one pathogenic microbe (co-infection).